What you don’t know can hurt you.

-Once you’ve developed your brand identity, stay true to it.
+Once you have developed your brand identity, stay true to it.
 All your marketing, advertising, sales, and service processes should align with it.

 Don’t get bored or complacent with repeating your brand message.
 Most people will be hearing it for the very first time.

-And remember, if you’re doing things the way everyone else is doing them, you’re doing them wrong.
+And remember, if you are doing things the way everyone else is doing them, you are doing them wrong.

 Branding is the foundation for your business’s present and future success.
-Avoid the brand building mistakes your competitors are making.
-Use the framework I’ve provided to create a powerful brand that will help you stand out and win more sales.
+Avoid the brand-building mistakes your competitors are making.
+Instead, use the framework I have provided to create a powerful brand that will help you stand out and win more sales.